 Rocker Blade & Roller Cutter

 Once your pizza comes out of the oven, it’s time to cut it.
-Some people like to use rocker blades/cutters.
+Some people like to use rocker blades or cutters.
 These are really popular for thin crust.
-We like to use the roller/wheel cutters, just because you get a little more control and they’re less dangerous compared to having a big blade sitting on your counter.
+We like to use the roller or wheel pizza cutters, just because you get a little more control and they’re less dangerous compared to having a big blade sitting on your counter.

-These are all of the basic tools you need, and altogether they’ll help you make a perfect pizza.
+These are all of the basic tools you need, and all together they’ll help you make a perfect pizza.

-Make perfect pies by equipping yourself with these tools for success and the advice you’ll find in Tips for Tackling 9 Common Pizza Performance Challenges.
+Make perfect pies by equipping yourself with these tools for success and the advice you’ll find in The Best Crust Types for My Pizzeria's Oven.
 Click the button below to download your free copy.